 If requested by an authorized user, the iPaaS communicates the following to the Alumio data center:

 Information about the execution of an integration process, including total execution time, logging for each step of the process and execution-failure error messages.

 API data or Tasks (named messages via routes = tasks) related logs are retained for 2 weeks.
 Server-related logs are retained 1 month.
 Both are configurable as needed.

 Alumio offers the ability to provide export of server logs.
 Any authorized user is able to provide task related logs.

 - Databases - daily for up to a week

 A detailed error message explaining what error caused the failed execution of an integration process.

 When building processes for specific connectors, database schema information can be transmitted to define field mapping rules.
 No actual data is transmitted.

 No inbound firewall ports need to be open for the Alumio iPaaS to communicate with the data center.
 The Alumio integration interface always initiates the connection; the data center Google Cloud Platform never pushes data automatically to the Alumio integration platform (or private hosted solution).
-When the Alumio features initiates a connection, it uses an SSL handshake to authenticate the data center before transmitting data.
+When the Alumio integration features initiate a connection, it involves using an SSL handshake to authenticate the data center before transmitting data.
 Alumio uses the digital certificate automatically created during registration and authentication.